 Don’t worry, you have absolutely nothing to fear.
 Roleplaying games are far simpler than they seem — they’re really just make believe with a few rules thrown in — and we can assure you that you’ve already mastered how to roleplay when you were a child.

 The following explains how to play a roleplaying game, how the conversation of play works, and how to use the rulebook — regardless of which game you’ve picked up — to have fun with your friends.

 Different Players, Different Roles

 Once you’ve gathered a group of people to play a roleplaying game, you need to get into your roles.
 One player in the group becomes the Gamemaster (GM), and the others are the Players, each of which controls a single Character.
 The GM is typically the Player who purchased the rulebook, and who gathered the group of people to play, but not always.

 The GM describes the scenes that the Player Characters (PCs) find themselves in, and present problems and obstacles for them.
 The Players give their Characters desires and motivations, and work together to achieve their goals and overcome the challenges presented by the GM.
-Both of these roles are explored further here: How to be a Gamemaster and How to be a Player
+Both of these roles are explored further here: How to be a Gamemaster and A Player's Guide.

 A Conversation with Dice